itsdatony/jaxup/Readme.md

     cmake --build .
     cmake --build . --target install

+## Shared power cache

+Due to the header only setup, each translation unit that uses jaxup may end up with a separate copy of a sizeable power cache (used for quickly converting doubles).
+To avoid this, define `JAXUP_USE_SHARED_POWER_CACHE` before including the jaxup headers and link the generated static library, `libjaxupPowerCache`.
+This is purely optional, but it will result in smaller binaries.

 ## Unicode support

 Currently, Jaxup only handles parsing and generation of UTF-8 documents.
 This may be extended in the future, but this covers 99.9% of existing JSON usage.